 |

-i came across the sight by putting one of the ships I sailed in into a
+people i came across the sight by putting one of the ships I sailed

-search engine and came across your site which brought back a lot of
+in into a search engine and came across your site which brought back

-happy memories of days gone by on the New Zealand shipping co and the
+a lot of happy memories of days gone by on the New Zealand shipping

-as galley boy on a home trade run then we went to Kaohsiung in Taiwan
+Suffolk as galley boy on a home trade run then we went to Kaohsiung

-to scrap the ship i can still remember to this day the feeling that
+in Taiwan to scrap the ship i can still remember to this day the

-every body had when they switched of the last generator a great loss
+feeling that every body had when they switched of the last generator

-after a great voyage I was then on the Manapouri on its first run to
+a great loss after a great voyage I was then on the Manapouri on its

-on the Rakaia I wanted to go for my ships cook certificate.
+and finally back on the Rakaia I wanted to go for my ships cook

 |